quarkslab/irma/README.md

 - [Ansible](http://www.ansible.com) 1.6 or higher
 - One or multiple 64-bit [Debian](https://www.debian.org) 7 servers.
 They should
-  have been configure as mention in the Prerequisites section
+  have been configured as mentionned in the Prerequisites section

 For *test or development* purposes (optional):

 - [Vagrant](http://www.vagrantup.com/) 1.5 or higher has to be installed
 - As the installation work only for [Virtualbox](https://www.virtualbox.org/), you’ll need to install it